thundergolfer/junior-theme/README.md

 *Junior* is a blog/portfolio theme for [Jekyll](http://jekyllrb.com), the static site generator.
 It's designed and developed by [@jonobelotti_IO](https://twitter.com/jonobelotti_IO).

-See Junior in action with [the demo site](https://juniortheme.live).

 ## Contents

 - [Features](#features)